Chapter

 Kid asked as he bit off a huge bite of his toast and dug into his eggs.

 They didn’t look very appetizing.
-“I’m

-not up yet,” I moaned.
 “Okay, Junior.
 Tell me the bad news.
 I’m all out of money, right?
-We’ve gone through a hundred and fifty million
+We’ve gone through a hundred million dollars.”

 He looked down, avoiding my eyes and played with his scrambled eggs.
 “Well, actually, yes.
 The money that was allotted in the probate to